Last week I ran into the quirkiest situation with a slow site.

 “I tried ShortPixel but it didn’t work.”

 - Use ShortPixel.
-When I optimize sites that have previously used another “premium” (paid) plugin, I get on average a 40% savings in file size.
+When we optimize sites that have previously used another “premium” (paid) plugin, we get on average a 40% savings in file size.
 ShortPixel is the best image optimization solution out there – free or paid.
 Try ShortPixel here »

 - *Resize* your images.
 ShortPixel will take care of this for you automatically on upload, if you set it up right.